crzstacoder/crzstacoder/README.md

   Age : 21

-  Present : Ready to Univ which is in seoul
+  Present : Ready to Univ. in seoul

   Major in : Software